DemonicSavage/mikan/README.md

 This is a command line script.
 It first creates (or updates) a metadata file about the available cards (`items.json`), and then downloads the image files themselves.

 By default, running `mikan` without any arguments will create metadata and then download SIF2 cards.
-Using the `--stills` argument will download SIFAS stills instead, and `--sif` and `--sifas` will download cards from SIF or SIFAS respectively.
+Using the `--sif` argument will download SIF cards instead, and `--sifas` and `--stills` will download cards and stills from SIFAS respectively.

 ~~Note that for now, you need a `sessionid` cookie for an Idol Story account with beta-testing enabled for SIF2 support.~~ This is no longer the case.